NATIONAL LIBRARY OF MEDICINE / SCIENCE PHOTO LIBRARY NATIONAL LIBRARY OF MEDICINE / SCIENCE PHOTO LIBRARY

-Herbert Spencer (1820-1903), British philosopher.
+Herbert Spencer (1820-1903), British philosopher, biologist, anthropologist, sociologist, and liberal political theorist.
 Spencer began his career in 1848 as a journalist for 'The Economist' magazine.
-In 1855 he published his best known work 'Principals of Psychology' in which he applied Darwin's ideas on evolution to man, which Darwin had originally avoided.
+In 1855 he published 'Principals of Psychology', in which he applied Darwin's ideas on evolution to man, which Darwin had originally avoided.
 He also coined the phrase 'survival of the fittest' and applied it to sociology and economics.
-Unfortunately, 'the fittest' was widely taken to mean prosperous white Victorian men.
-Caricature from 'Men of the Day' in 'Vanity Fair', dated 26 April 1879.
-Captioned 'Philosophy', the caricature is by CG (Francis Carruthers Gould).
+His ideas are seen as part of Social Darwinism.
+Spencer was a polymath, writing on a wide range of subjects.
+He was immensely authoritative in his lifetime, but his influence declined sharply after his death.

 Model release not available.
 Property release not required.